-Cristina Álvarez (1969) is currently the Head of Technology and Operations in Spain and Europe at Banco Santander and previously was Global Chief Technology Officer (2019-2022).
-She is a senior executive with 25+ years of professional experience in the telecommunications sector, in companies such as Telefónica (2006-2017) where she was Chief Information Officer (CIO) and Managing Director of Services Development, as well as serving on the Executive Committee of Telefónica España (2009-2017); Vodafone (1996-2006) where she worked as Chief Information Officer (CIO) and Director of Product Engineering; and Alcatel (Nokia) (1992-1995).

-Since May 2022, Cristina has served as a Proprietary Director on the Board of Banco Santander Portugal, and since January 2020, she has served as a Proprietary Director on the Board of Openbank.
-She was previously an Independent Director at Sacyr (2018-2019), a global infrastructure, services and industrial projects company.
+Cristina Álvarez (1969) is currently the Head of Technology and Operations in Spain and Europe at Banco Santander where she previously served as Global Chief Technology Officer (2019-2022).
+She is a senior executive with 30+ years of professional experience in the telecommunications and technology sector, at companies of the calibre of Cast, a software intelligence company where she worked as global advisor (2018-2019), Telefónica (2006-2017), where she was Chief Information Officer (CIO) and Managing Director of Services Development, as well as serving on the Executive Committee of Telefónica Spain (2009-2017); and Vodafone (1996-2006), where she worked as Chief Information Officer (CIO) and Director of Product Engineering.
+Since May 2022, Cristina has served as a proprietary director on the Board of Banco Santander Portugal, and since January 2020, she has served as a proprietary director on the Board of Openbank.
+She was previously an independent director at Sacyr (2018-2019), a global infrastructure, services and industrial projects company.

-Cristina graduated in Telecommunications Engineering from the Universidad Politécnica de Madrid (UPM) and holds a PDD from IESE.
-She has been awarded numerous prizes, including "Engineer of the year" by the COIT/AEIT (2016), the AUTELSI Award in recognition for her professional career in ITC (2017), and "Digital Leader" by Cionet (2016).
-She was the Academic Director for the Executive Master's in Digital Transformation and Innovation Leadership at IE Business School (2017-2022) and is currently a senior advisor to IE Business School.
+Cristina is a telecommunications engineering graduate from Madrid's Polytechnic University (UPM), and has completed IESE's executive development programme (PDD).
+She has been awarded numerous prizes, including "Engineer of the year" by COIT/AEIT (2016), the AUTELSI Award in recognition for her professional career in ITC (2017), and "Digital Leader" by Cionet (2016).
+Having been the Academic Director for the Executive Master's in Digital Transformation and Innovation Leadership at IE Business School (2017-2022), Cristina is currently a senior advisor to IE Business School.